-After serious consideration, and with much regret, we have postponed this year’s 2020 event to Saturday 27th November and Sunday 28th November 2021 due to the ongoing issues with Covid-19 (Coronavirus).
+After serious consideration, and with much regret, we have postponed the 2020 event and the 2021 events due to the ongoing issues with Covid-19 (Coronavirus).
 The safety of all our staff, volunteers, international performers and, of course, our audiences is paramount and we take our role as organisers of such a large, major event very seriously.
-As the scale of the Covid-19 pandemic is constantly evolving and its effects are likely to be long-lasting, we feel we have no option but to postpone the Birmingham International Tattoo to November 2021.
+As the scale of the Covid-19 pandemic is constantly evolving and its effects are likely to be long-lasting, we feel we have no option but to postpone the Birmingham International Tattoo to September 2022.
 You can read the full statement here.

-All 2020 tickets will be valid for the 2021 Birmingham International Tattoo for the same seat and same day (either Saturday or Sunday).
-Further information will be sent to existing ticket holders and group bookers in the coming weeks from the Box Office.
+All 2020 and 2021 tickets will be valid for the 2022 Birmingham International Tattoo for the same seat and same day (either Saturday or Sunday).
+Further information will be sent to existing ticket holders and group bookers from the Box Office.
 We look forward to seeing everyone at the 2022 Tattoo at our new venue Resorts World Arena at the NEC.